Code-Institute-Submissions/aimansae-p2-trivia-quiz_SeptResub/README.md

 }

 ## Unfixed Bug
 - Sometimes, when a user inserts a wrong input, tries to insert the right one the form seems not to recognise the correct format, unless you refresh the page.
 This bug is encountered only a very few times.
-Therefore not yet unbugged.
+Therefore not yet debugged.
+-

 ### Upcoming Features
 Due to all the dificulties faced, in future I plan to implement additional features for a better user experience.